 From early 1980s onwards Indian Navy operated many types of Russian maritime fixed and rotary wing aircraft.
 These included five Ilyushin IL38, eight Tupolev Tu-142M, and many Kamov ka-25, Ka-28 and Ka-31 helicopters.
 With the recently inducted aircraft carrier INS Vikramaditya (Ex Russian Gorshkov) were inducted 45 aircraft carrier capable MiG-29Ks.

 An Inter-Governmental commission on military-technical co-operation is co-chaired by the defence ministers of the two countries.
-A Russian engine was to power the indigenous Intermediate Jet Trainer HJT-36, but the same has not progressed.
+A Russian engine was to power the indigenous Intermediate Jet Trainer HJT-36, the same will progress as aircrfat gets ready.
 After the success of SU-30 MKI and Bison design and development projects, and more recently of the BrahMos joint-venture, the approach has shifted to joint development rather than buyer-seller approach.
 Joint ventures had been planned for development of the Fifth Generation Fighter Aircraft (FGFA) and the Multirole Transport Aircraft (MTA), but both had to be abandoned due cost and work sharing differences and physical orders by the two air forces.
 India and Russia have plans to build the Make-in-India Ka-226T twin-engine utility aircraft through a joint venture route.
 In October 2018, the two sides signed $5.43 billion deal for five S-400 Triumf surface-to-air missile defence system, ignoring America’s Countering America’s Adversaries Through Sanctions Act (CAATSA).
 Russia’s MiG-35 and Su-35 are contenders for IAF’s 114 fighter new aircraft for which Request For Proposal is expected to go out in the next few months.